mslinn/GoogleOauthPlay/README.md

   c.
 Our service needs to access user data, and access via API keys created by **Simple API Access** cannot do that, so ignore this section.
   Do not create a server key, a browser key, and Android key or an iOS key.

-  d.
-TODO figure out how to have the application request delegated access to the resources for creating and querying calendar appointments.

-  e.
-Should We **Enable notification endpoints**???

 ## Run as a console app ##